-Shortcut URLs (such as www.surreycc.gov.uk/schools) provide a direct entry point into specific parts of our website.
-These can be helpful for campaigns and can be used on publicity material.
+Shortcut URLs (such as www.surreycc.gov.uk/schools) provide a direct link to parts of our website.

-If you would like a new shortcut to be set up, make sure the shortcut you would like to use does not already exist.
+If you would like a new shortcut URL to be set up, make sure the one you would like does not already exist.
 You can check on the current list of shortcut addresses.

 Shortcut addresses should be meaningful, specific and follow the standards below: